 Why Reviews Are Important?

 It’s worth bearing in mind that any type of review acts as a form of social proof for your business which is essentially the idea that customers will adapt their habits based on the actions of others.
-The most common form of social proof is reviews, and these peer to peer recommendations can have a huge influence on your customers.
+The most common form of social proof reviews and these peer to peer recommendations can have a huge influence on your customers.

-Whilst all businesses aspire to only secure favorable reviews, a balanced mix of both positive and negative reviews will actually make your business look more balanced and unbiased.
+Whilst all businesses aspire to only secure favourable reviews, a balanced mix of both positive and negative reviews will actually make your business look more balanced and unbiased.
 If you want to develop a customer review strategy, you should be aware of the importance of Google reviews, particularly for SEO.